lineeshnm/HarshiniQuiz/README.md

 A Quiz website using html

 git add --all
-git commit -m "Added some Style" git push origin master
+git commit -m "Added more quiz in readingday" git push origin master